Ava Vitali

-Ava Vitali is a fictional character and former antagonist from Days of Our Lives, an American soap opera on the NBC network.
+Ava Vitali is a fictional character from Days of Our Lives, an American soap opera.
 Created by and introduced by then-executive producers Ken Corday and Edward J. Scott, the role is portrayed by Tamara Braun, who won a Daytime Emmy Award for the role in 2009.
 Introduced as a "mysterious woman from Steve's past," Ava was later revealed as a woman from a Mafia family.
 Ava appeared for six months in 2008, and returned in December 2015 for a three-month guest appearance.
-Following a brief voice appearance in 2017, Ava returned to the show on a regular basis in November 2020.
-She departed again on December 20, 2022.
+Following a brief voice appearance in 2017, Ava returned to the show on a regular basis in November 2020, and exited again when Ava left town in April 2025.

 Casting

 In January 2008, it was announced that Tamara Braun, best known as the second actress to portray the character of Carly Corinthos on the ABC Daytime drama, General Hospital, had been cast.
 The casting of Braun originally brought up fan speculation that she would be coming in as previous established character, Sarah Horton, daughter of veteran character, Maggie Horton.
 This speculation was quickly put to rest when it was announced that Braun would join as Ava.
 Braun originally aired for 6 months from February 8 to August 4, 2008.
 Following the completion of her run as Ava, it was announced in September 2008 that Braun would join All My Children as Reese Williams, current girlfriend of the show's iconic Bianca Montgomery.
 Braun went on to win a Daytime Emmy Award for Outstanding Supporting Actress for her portrayal of Ava.

 Braun later returned to Days of our Lives in the role of Taylor Walker, replacing her former General Hospital co-star Natalia Livingston.

 In July 2015, it was announced that Braun is reprising the role of Ava, as part of the show's fiftieth anniversary celebration, first airing on December 9.
 Braun departed on March 1, 2016.

 Actress Sara Fletcher voiced Ava one episode in 2017, airing April 10.
 On September 2, 2020, Soap Opera Digest exclusively announced that Braun would again reprise the role of Ava.
 She returned during the November 13, 2020, episode.
+On April 1, 2025, Braun announced she had wrapped filming in July of the previous year; she departed the role when Ava leaves Salem on April 3.